AymanNabih/flycode/README.md

-## Setting up fuit fly-based codes available on the literature
+## Setting up fruit fly-based codes available on the literature

-**3. Configuring and testing other codes to compare** Here I'll show how to configure the environment to run and test at least (5) implementations written in Python and Julia languages
+**3. Configuring and testing other codes to compare**

+Here I'll show how to configure the environment to run and test at least (5) implementations written in Python and Julia languages

 **3.1.
 Fly-LSH**